#1. Making the Grades guarantees a Better Life in Future

 Flash forward to today.
 Grades don’t matter.
 It doesn’t define who you are or who you could become or couldn’t become.
-Better grades means you’re good at memorizing lecture notes.
-It’s just an indication that you’ve learnt something.
+Better grades mean you’re good at memorizing lecture notes.
+It’s just an indication that you’ve learned something.
 It has no bearing with how successful and happy you could become.

 My two former CEOs didn’t have formal education.
 They used people like us with formal education to build their dreams and wealth.
 They didn’t go to school…They just happened to know how to get things done through graduates.

 #2.
 You can become whatever you dream to be

 “After university graduation, you could become whatever you dream to become, That is if you manage to pass with flying colors.”
 That’s my mom talking.
 She used words of motivation as such to get me to do the things she wanted me to do.

 “Whatever you dream to be” didn’t include being a comedian, a musician or a magician who works for the amusement of others.
 “Whatever you dream to be” includes a lawyer, a doctor, an Engineer or if situations are too bad and you couldn’t end up to be anything, at least you should be a teacher.
 That was her definition of “whatever you dream to be.”

 The lie is this, there are so many things I can’t become however hard I try.
 There is something I could definitely become with little ease because I love to do such.
 Because it gives me the happiness to do such and it comes naturally to me.
 Those are the things I could become.
 I couldn’t become what I didn’t want to be.
 I can be something, not everything.